Gainsborough, Lincolnshire: Second World War

 Gainsborough suffered its only large-scale air raid of the war on the night of 10 May 1941.
 High-explosive bombs and incendiaries were dropped, but many fell harmlessly on the surrounding countryside.
 There was only minor damage in the town and no casualties.

 On the night of 28–29 April 1942 a single Dornier 217 dropped a stick of bombs on the town centre, causing extensive damage and the loss of seven lives.
 On 31 December 1942, a RCAF Bristol Beaufighter aircraft on a training exercise crashed on Noel Street, killing both airmen and a three-year-old girl.
 On 22 May 1944 a RAF Spitfire fighter, in a training exercise, collided with a Wellington bomber and crashed into a Sheffield-bound goods train as it was passing over the railway bridge on Lea Road.
 The pilot was the only casualty.

-In the early hours of 5 March 1945 a single Junkers 88 fighter/bomber made a low-level attack over the town, dropping anti-personnel bombs on Church Street and the surrounding residential area.
+In the early hours of 5 March 1945 a single Junkers Ju 88 fighter/bomber made a low-level attack over the town, dropping anti-personnel bombs on Church Street and the surrounding residential area.
 Three people died and 50 houses were damaged.